Frieha Altaf: Personal life

 She married thrice but her three marriages ended in divorce.
 She has two children from her third marriage and took custody of her children.
 Frieha's sister Neshmia Ahmed is a former model and the CEO of Grandeur Art Gallery.

 In 2018 Frieha revealed in an interview with Nida Yasir and Farah that she was abused by her cook at the age of six when her parents were on vacation in Japan.
-She told about it to her mother when she came back from Japan later they got the cook arrested.
-She said that it was traumatizing for her and it affected her and her mother but later she recovered.
+She informed her mother about it when she returned from Japan, and the cook was later arrested.
+She said that it was a traumatizing experience for her and it affected her and her mother but later she recovered.